Indian currency decree did little to root out ‘black money’

 But even as the decree caused turmoil for those in India who have always depended on cash — the poor and middle class, and millions of small traders — the rich found ways around the currency switch.
 In the months after the decree, businesspeople said that even large amounts of banned currency notes could be traded on the black market, though middlemen charged heavy fees.

-The reserve bank report said in its Wednesday report that 99.3 percent of the $217 billion in notes withdrawn from circulation had come back into the economy.
+The reserve bank said in its Wednesday report that 99.3 percent of the $217 billion in notes withdrawn from circulation had been returned.
 Some officials had originally predicted that number could be as low as 60 percent.

 “Frankly, I think demonetization was a mistake,” said Gurcharan Das, a writer and the former head of Proctor & Gamble in India.
 He said that while it did broaden the country’s tax base, it was a nightmare for the immense, cash-dependent informal economy.